daweido/daweido/README.md

 Welcome to my profile!

-I'm [David Rigaux](https://www.davidrigaux.com/), aka daweido, a Fullstack software engineer working at TheFork (a TripAdvisor company) in Paris, France.
+I'm [David Rigaux](https://www.davidrigaux.com/), aka daweido, a Fullstack software engineer working at The Bradery in Paris, France.

 Passionate about creating elegant software, whether that be from a back-end, front-end or architectural point of view.
 Always wanna learn more and improve my coding skills.